-Naz Durakoglu is a Nonresident Fellow at the Atlantic Council’s Digital Forensic Research Lab (DFRLab).
+Naz Durakoglu is a nonresident senior fellow at the Atlantic Council’s Digital Forensic Research Lab (DFRLab).

-Naz is fluent in Turkish and proficient in French.
-She received her BA in philosophy and psychology from Rutgers University’s Honors College and holds an MA in national security and strategic studies from the Naval War College.
+She holds a BA in philosophy and psychology from Rutgers University’s Honors College and a MA in national security and strategic studies from the Naval War College.